ForNeVeR/nightwatch/Readme.md

 To stop the program, press any key.

-Add `--help` option to see additional command line arguments.
+Add `-config ./some/path.yml` option to set the configuration file path (`nightwatch.yml` in the current directory is the default).

+Add `install` to install the service.

 Test
 ----